-We’ll start Unity Hub and create a new 2D project using the Universal 2D Core template so you have a clean foundation.
+Open Unity Hub and create a new 2D project by selecting the 2D Core (Built-In Render Pipeline) template — a simple, clean foundation for your first 2D game.

 CatchGame

-💡 Tip: Pick a clear name and location now—this saves time when your project grows.
+💡 Tip: Give your project a clear name and pick an easy-to-find folder — it’ll save time as your game grows.

 For this game, we’ll need four visuals: the ground, the catcher, the good item, and the bad item.